TaqyNafis/CW2024-AnantaTaqyNafis/readme.md.txt

 PROBLEM:
 when transitioning from level 1 to level 2 memory leak happen if transition of level happened because enemy plane is destroyed
 SOLUTION:
-properly clear userPlane when calling goToNextLevel function
+properly clear asset of level by creating clearAsset function when calling goToNextLevel function

 PROBLEM:
 On game over and win screen if space is pressed bullet will spawn